Tolani Baj: I wanted to use Neo to get Prince jealous as he wasn't man enough

 - The Big Brother Naija Lockdown reunion which started airing on June 17 is filled with drama and previously unexpressed emotions

-- Prince revealed recently the while he was trying to work things out with Tolani Baj, she was busy looking at her then best friend, Vee's man
+- Prince revealed recently that while he was trying to work things out with Tolani Baj, she was busy looking at her then best friend, Vee's man

 - In a shocking reply to him, Tolani Baj said that she did that to make Prince jealous and show him bow a real man should be